Antibodies of Autoimmune

-Extracellular antibodies target the receptor on the outside surface of the cell.
-There, it binds to the receptor on the outside surface of the healthy neuronal cell.
+Extracellular antibodies target the receptor on the outside surface of the healthy neuronal cell and then bind to the receptor on the outside surface of the cell.

-In the disorders investigated so far that occur with autoimmune encephalitis, researchers who have studied their underlying mechanisms have seen that the antibodies alter the structure or function of the antigen they have targeted and bonded too.
-This attacking antibody that the immune system has created, now causes the antibody it has attached itself to, to malfunction or die.
+In the disorders investigated so far that occur with autoimmune encephalitis, researchers who have studied their underlying mechanisms have seen that the antibodies alter the structure or function of the antigen they have targeted and bonded to.
+This attacking antibody that the immune system has created, now causes the neuron it has attached itself to, to malfunction or die.

 These attacks can occur throughout the brain.
 Symptoms wax and wane (come and go in severity) as the attacks occur.
 At times, some symptoms may be more dominate and not so severe at other times.
 This is due to the fact that different areas of the brain may be under attack at different times.
 It is the fluctuation of symptoms and the vast array of symptoms the patient is experiencing that causes the neurologist unfamiliar with these disorders to fail in arriving at an accurate and timely diagnosis.
-This is a key reason we advocate that those suffering from Autoimmune Encephalitis hire a top expert in the field who has published on the disease as experience bares out that this leads to an accurate and expedited diagnosis and aggressive treatment plan that leads to best outcomes.
+This is a key reason we advocate that those suffering from Autoimmune Encephalitis hire a top expert in the field of autoimmune neurology as experience bares out that this leads to an accurate and expedited diagnosis and aggressive treatment plan that leads to best outcomes.